 Several plants have relatives whose reputations are difficult to live down.
 The Natal Plum is one.
 Related to the Oleander the delicious plum suffers from its deadly kin’s reputation.
 The Corn Poppy shares a similar fate.
 Mention poppies today and folks think opium.
-Mention poppies 80 years ago and people thought World War I. The Corn Poppy is the memorial flower of veterans.
+Mention poppies 90 years ago and people thought World War I. The Corn Poppy is the memorial flower of veterans.
 Silk and paper poppies are handed out for donations to veteran causes and worn on Memorial Day.
 The practice began with a poem.

 Canadian John McCrae was a poet who was also a surgeon and medical officer on the front lines.
 Sitting in an ambulance on 3 May 1915, he wrote the poem “In Flanders Field” the day after personally conducting a burial service for a friend, Alexis Helmer.
 At the service McCrae mentioned the poppies.
 After writing the poem with a pencil stub he showed it to a couple of soldiers then reportedly tossed the poem away but it was recovered by those who read the first draft.
 After revisions and one rejection by The Spectator it was published 8 December 1915 in Punch Magazine.
 The poem begins with: In Flanders fields the poppies grow.* It became the most quoted poem of the era.
 In 1918 an American Young Womans’ Christian Association worker (and college teacher) Moina Belle Michael was attending a YWCA Overseas War Secretaries’ conference in New York City.
-She saw a copy of the Ladies Home Journal with the poem in it and its ascending illustration, below left.
+She saw a copy of the Ladies Home Journal with the poem in it with its ascending illustration (below left.)
 Though she had read the poem many times she was struck by accompanying artwork.
 In her autobiography, ”The Miracle Flower, The Story of the Flanders Fields Memorial Poppy” written in 1941 on the eve of World War II, she wrote: